NeaxDev/NeaxDev/README.md

 I'm a developer who has a keen interest in mobile and web application development.

-I have work experience using Node, Express and MySQL.
+I have work experience using React.js, Node.js, Express, SQL, C#.

 I have an application published in the PlayStore that I developed in my free time.
 Link: https://play.google.com/store/apps/details?id=com.softwareofadrian.huskyapp